quangis/transforge/docs/tutorial.md

     Type mismatch.

 In between `Top` and `Bottom` sits the `Unit` type.
-This type has one unique value.
+This type has one unique value, like a 0-tuple.
 To appreciate its value as a technical tool, imagine that you have modelled mappings between types using the `R` operator (as is the case for the [CCT][cct] algebra):

     >>> R = ct.TypeOperator(params=2)